mathesong/bloodstream_config/README.md

 This repository houses the Shiny app for creating `bloodstream` config files in order to define the pipeline steps and subsetting for performing blood analysis.

-The Shiny app will be uploaded the following link: URL
+The Shiny app is available at the following link: https://mathesong.shinyapps.io/bloodstream_config/